NREL/EnergyPlus/design/FY2017/NFP-ProportionalDCVEnhancements.md

 The DesignOAFlowRate can be calculated with whatever inputs user specified in the “DesignSpecification:OutdoorAir” object.

 Another approach to #2 is to let user specify a base ventilation flow rate in unit of m^3/s.
-Which requires to add an input field named “BaseVentilationAirFlowRate (m^3/s)”  to object “DesignSpecification:OutdoorAir”.
+Which requires to add an input field named “Proportional Control Minimum Outdoor Air Flow Rate (m^3/s)”  to object “DesignSpecification:OutdoorAir”.

-If a user does not specify “OutdoorAirFlowRateFractionSchedule” and “BaseVentilationAirFlowRate (m^3/s)” , and has zero values for fields “Outdoor Air Flow per Person” and “Outdoor Air Flow per Floor Area”, then throw an error.
+If a user does not specify “OutdoorAirFlowRateFractionSchedule” and “Proportional Control Minimum Outdoor Air Flow Rate (m^3/s)” , and has zero values for fields “Outdoor Air Flow per Person” and “Outdoor Air Flow per Floor Area”, then throw an error.

 ### New choice of design zone CO2 concentration